-2020 2030 2050 GHG reduction (MTCO 2 e) Supportive Supportive Supportive
+2030 2040 2045 GHG reduction (MTCO 2 e) Supportive Supportive Supportive

-- Identify operators for a shared mobility program to provide first- and last-mile connections for residents and commuters. - Work closely with shared mobility operator(s) to monitor program and encourage ridership. - Support infrastructure improvements that encourage the use of personal micromobility devices in alignment with the updated Bicycle Master Plan (adoption anticipated in Spring 2020).
+- Identify operators for a shared mobility program to provide first- and last-mile connections for residents and commuters. - Work closely with shared mobility operator(s) to monitor program and encourage ridership. - Support infrastructure improvements that encourage the use of personal micromobility devices in alignment with the updated Bicycle Master Plan.